oneup03/VRto3D/README.md

 - OpenVR Driver that can render in SbS or TaB 3D with other formats converted to through ReShade
 - Compatible games play great with a XInput controller.
 No motion controls required!
+- VRto3D itself does not "fix" games for 3D, but it allows you to run VR modded (fixed) games on a 3D Display
 - Currently targeting OpenVR 2.5.1.
 - Windows-only solution currently, but there are other solutions on Linux like Monado XR.
 - Check out the video guide here (there are 2 parts):